SWR workers are striking for 27 days this month - here's everything you need to know

-RESIDENTS planning to travel over the Christmas period are facing chaos as a union is carrying out 27 days of strikes in December.
+RESIDENTS in Portsmouth planning to travel over the Christmas and New Year period are facing disruption as a union is carrying out 27 days of strikes in December.

 A strike was not held on Thursday December 12, which was also the day of the General Election.

-Its members – including guards, commercial guards and drivers – are carrying out 27 days of strikes throughout December in a move that could cause travel chaos over the Christmas period as people head out to the shops and visit loved ones.
+Its members – including guards, commercial guards and drivers – are carrying out 27 days of strikes throughout December in a move that could cause travel chaos over the Christmas and New Year period as people head out to the shops and visit loved ones.

 READ MORE: Customers warned to ‘check before travelling’ on South Western Railway